All free. All the time. The way education should be.

 The last question is a bonus!
 It required young researchers to find and read the medieval story of 'Skáldskaparmál' (Old Norse for 'The language of Poetry').
 It is the second part of The Prose Edda.

-The 'Skáldskaparmál leads its readers through one of Thor's mission and how he created a star in the heavens (sky).
+The 'Skáldskaparmál leads its readers through one of Thor's missions and how he created a star in the heavens (sky).
 You would never guess what it is made of!

 There are different times of the day that make up the Solar Cycle.
 It is also called the 'Day and Night Cycle'.
 The different phases of the cycle are: